jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 withhold the remittance of the royalty payment to the host community concerned pending completion of the investigation.
 The unremitted funds shall be deposited in a government bank under a trust fund.

 SEC.
-67. NPC Offer of Transition Supply Contracts. – Within six (6) months from the effectivity of this Act, NPC shall file with the ERC for its approval a transition supply contract duly negotiated with the distribution utilities containing the terms and conditions of supply and a corresponding schedule of rates, consistent with the provisions hereof, including adjustments and/or indexation formulas which shall apply to the term of such contracts.
+67. NAPOCOR Offer of Transition Supply Contracts. – Within six (6) months from the effectivity of this Act, NAPOCOR shall file with the ERC for its approval a transition supply contract duly negotiated with the distribution utilities containing the terms and conditions of supply and a corresponding schedule of rates, consistent with the provisions hereof, including adjustments and/or indexation formulas which shall apply to the term of such contracts.
 The term of the transition supply contracts shall not extend beyond one